tripsnek/tmf-examples/angular-node-npm/README.md

 # TMF Angular Node Example

-A full-stack TypeScript application demonstrating the **@tripsnek/tmf** library - a lightweight port of the Eclipse Modeling Framework for TypeScript.
+A full-stack TypeScript application demonstrating the **@tripsnek/tmf** library - a lightweight port of the Eclipse Modeling Framework for TypeScript - as an npm monorepo.

 ## What This Demonstrates